machal/cssmine-content/css3-jednotky.md

 ### `rem`

-This is a size that corresponds with the `font-size` value at the root.
-Therefore, `<html>`. *„root-em“* is just a variant of the well-known `em` unit.
+This is a size that corresponds with the `font-size` value at the root, i.e the `<html>` element.
+The *"root-em"* is thus just a variant of the well-known `em` unit.
 Unlike the standard `em` units, `rem` units are not based on the font size of the parent element.

 Font size of the `<html>` element is usually set in browsers to correspond with `16px`.